KG-9991/SEC_10-K_Fillings_Analysis/README.md

     detailed graphs quickly.

 ## Instructions on how to run the file:
     1. The app is deployed on web server.
-Please click on this link to access the web-app.
+Please click on this link - https://sec10-k-fillings-analysis.streamlit.app/ to access the web-app.
 Also, do note that the web-app might take few seconds (30-40 sec) of delay when loading up for the first time.
+    Also, the computations on web-app takes more time as compared to local because of the constraints of the server.
+This web- app might face issues while loading up since its using a free service and has constraints on memory usage and timeout.
+    Hence, a recording of the app has also been attached in the repo.

-    2. When running from terminal, please execute (where the project folder is located) - streamlit run app.py
+    2. When running from terminal (on local), please execute command (where the project folder is located) - streamlit run app.py

+    3. Note, the fillings are already a part of the project since the app is deployed on server and having the fillings helps in avoiding potential delays (since its a free server with constraints on memory and delays).
+A script is already written to download these files automatically.
+In app.py inside main() function line 152, the lines are commented.
+Can uncomment to download the fillings before the execution.

 Please do note that, that computations for Debt to Equity ratio analysis and Sentiment analysis might take some time as